 - Jajamaru from Ninja Jajamaru-kun can break bricks open with his head.

 - In 8-Bit Theater, Fighter is a master of the ram technique of Zodiac Kenshido, which consists of breaking your opponent's equipment with your head before he breaks your head with his equipment.
-He also gets stabbed a lot, and once broke through the Armoire of Invincibility with his head (However, it was just the cheap, particle board base, but it still should have been invincible particle board).
+He also gets stabbed a lot, and once broke through the Armoire of Invincibility with his head (cheap particle board base notwithstanding).
 In some cases, getting hit/stabbed/shot in the head has made Fighter smarter.

 - Dan from Dan and Mab's Furry Adventures has such a hard head that he actually has to ask if another character tried to knock him out.